-***Starting August 23rd and ending December 31st, 2022, this course will be offered at no cost.
+***Starting August 23rd, 2022, this course will be offered at no cost to our local community.
 Look for the link to access the course in your registration confirmation email.****

 It’s the 21st century: we can’t wait on the sidelines and expect government officials to keep pace with solving every problem.
 You’ve voted, maybe you’ve protested, but you can do much more.
 You can get in the game, using your common sense and financial awareness, and propose solutions that government officials -- or corporate executives -- will be excited to adopt.

 After completing this course, you will be able to:

 2. Principles of No-Blame Problem Solving

 3. No-Blame Problem Solving: Shaping Your Solution

 5. Local Power Centers: Mayor, Council, & School Board